DocNow/catalog/src/datasets/20200519-twitter-historical-dataset-march-21-2006-first-tweet-to-july-31-2009-3-years-1-5-billion-tweets.md

     end: 2009-07-31T16:04:15.808Z
 published: 2016-11-24T17:02:00.000Z
 added: 2020-05-19T16:02:55.382Z
+subjects:
+- Social Media
+- History
+- Twitter
+- Politics
+- Languages
+notification: 'No'
+optout: 'No'
+contact: 'Yes'
+threat: 'No'
+collecting: 'No'
 ---
-**Disclaimer:** This dataset is distributed by Daniel Gayo-Avello, an associate professor at the Department of Computer Science in the University of Oviedo, for the sole purpose of non-commercial research and it just includes tweet ids.
+This dataset is distributed by Daniel Gayo-Avello, an associate professor at the Department of Computer Science in the University of Oviedo, for the sole purpose of non-commercial research and it just includes tweet ids.

-The dataset contains tweet IDs for **all the published tweets** (in any language) **bettween March 21, 2006 and July 31, 2009** thus comprising the first whole three years of Twitter from its creation, that is, about **1.5 billion tweets** (see file *Twitter-historical-20060321-20090731.zip*).
+The dataset contains tweet IDs for all the published tweets (in any language) between March 21, 2006 and July 31, 2009 thus comprising the first whole three years of Twitter from its creation, that is, about 1.5 billion tweets (see file *Twitter-historical-20060321-20090731.zip*).

 It covers several defining issues in Twitter, such as the invention of hashtags, retweets and trending topics, and it includes tweets related to the 2008 US Presidential Elections, the first Obama’s inauguration speech or the 2009 Iran Election protests (one of the so-called Twitter Revolutions).